ConsenSys/doc.pantheon/docs/HowTo/Send-Transactions/Revert-Reason.md

 ## Enabling Revert Reason

-Use the [`--revert-reason-enabled`](../../Reference/CLI/CLI-Syntax.md#revert-reason-enabled) command line option to include the revert reason in the transaction receipt in Besu.
+Use the [`--revert-reason-enabled`](../../Reference/CLI/CLI-Syntax.md#revert-reason-enabled) command line option to include the revert reason in the transaction receipt in Hyperledger Besu.

 !!! caution
     Enabling revert reason may use a significant amount of memory.
 We do not recommend enabling revert